soyuz43/DreamTracker/README.md

 - **Allowing optional anonymous sharing** to foster connection without oversharing
 - **Highlighting patterns** across a user’s dream history
 - **Offering a calm, minimal interface** optimized for night-time or early-morning logging
+- **Includes an AI-powered “Rewrite” tool** that helps structure dreams written as raw notes or fragmented memories

 > DreamTracker is built to support introspection and subtle community—without gamification or dopamine traps.